How Much to Budget for Home Maintenance in Omaha (2026)

 When I'm walking through a home with a buyer, there are six things I'm paying close attention to — not just the inspector.
 These are the categories where the real money lives.

 1. HVAC system age.
 A new system runs $10,000–$15,000, and in most cases you'll want to replace the furnace and air conditioner at the same time rather than stagger them.
 A system that's 20+ years old could fail any day — or could last several more years.
 There's no way to know for certain.
-If the system is aging, I want buyers to know that before they fall in love with the house.
+Worth knowing: HVAC equipment involves significant amounts of copper and steel, both of which are subject to current tariffs.
+Replacement cost estimates from even a year or two ago may be running low.

 2. The roof — especially with Omaha's hail exposure.
 Omaha takes its share of hail each spring and summer, and the roof is often where that damage lands.
-Some older roofs in this area are effectively uninsurable at their current age, which creates real problems when it's time to get homeowner's coverage.
+As I noted above, some older roofs in this area are effectively uninsurable at their current age, which creates real problems when it's time to get homeowner's coverage.
 I flag roof age on every walkthrough.
-I've replaced roofs on my own homes out of pocket — it's not cheap, but waiting until insurance won't touch it is worse.
+I've replaced roofs on my own homes out of pocket — it's not cheap, and with lumber and roofing material costs elevated right now, it's even less so.

 3. The water heater.
 Easy to overlook because it's tucked in a utility corner, but a replacement runs around $1,500.
 There's also an Omaha-specific wrinkle here: our water is notoriously hard.
-The mineral buildup from hard water causes calcification inside the tank over time, and it significantly shortens a water heater's lifespan compared to what the manufacturer's rating would suggest.
-A heater that might last 12–15 years in a softer-water market could give out well before that here.
+At 14.2 grains per gallon, Omaha's water officially qualifies as "very hard" — loaded with calcium and magnesium from the Missouri River basin's limestone bedrock.
+That mineral buildup causes calcification inside the tank over time and significantly shortens a water heater's lifespan.
+A heater that might last 12–15 years in a softer-water market could give out in 8–10 years here.
 Know the age going in, and budget accordingly.

 4. The electrical panel.
 Fuse boxes are common in older Omaha homes, and they're a problem on two fronts: insurance carriers sometimes won't write a policy on a home with a fuse box, and they're less safe than a modern breaker panel.
 An upgrade typically runs around $2,000.
 Not catastrophic, but money buyers need to plan for — and a point of leverage in negotiation.